hibell/sample.daytrader8/README.md

-# Java EE8: DayTrader8 Sample
+# Java EE8: DayTrader8 Sample with Open Liberty CNB

 This sample contains the DayTrader 8 benchmark, which is an application built around the paradigm of an online stock trading system.
 The application allows users to login, view their portfolio, lookup stock quotes, and buy or sell stock shares.
 With the aid of a Web-based load driver such as Apache JMeter, the real-world workload provided by DayTrader can be used to measure and compare the performance of Java Platform, Enterprise Edition (Java EE) application servers offered by a variety of vendors.
 In addition to the full workload, the application also contains a set of primitives used for functional and performance testing of various Java EE components and common design patterns.